-However, breed characteristics lead more often to your dog being hyper all the time.
+Note that breed characteristics lead more often to your dog being hyper all the time.
 So this is more of a side note to this post.
-It’s still possible, though, that a high energy breed dog was calm for a while, for whatever reason, and now he actual temperament breaks through.
+It’s still possible, though, that a high energy breed dog was calm for a while, for whatever reason, and now the actual temperament breaks through.
 This then seems to appear “all of a sudden”.

 He’s a puppy

 Your pup’s still a puppy?
 Okay, then there’s no need to worry at all!

 Puppies can’t control their energy level.
 One moment they’re sleeping like a baby and the next they’re hyperactive.
 That’s completely normal!
 Just make sure he gets enough time to rest and he’ll be fine.
 If he can’t calm himself down, you need to “force” him.
 This is crucial, because dogs that didn’t learn to calm down as puppies will be much more prone to being hyper dogs as adults.

 Solutions for sudden hyperactive behavior

 If your dog is hyper all of a sudden, I suggest the following: